abbbi/nullfsvfs/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# nullfs
+# nullfsvfs
 A virtual file system that behaves like /dev/null

 It can handle regular file operations like mkdir/rmdir/ln but writing to files does not store any data.
 The file size is however saved, reading from the files behaves like reading from /dev/zero.

 Writing and reading is basically an NOOP, so it can be used for performance testing with applications that require directory structures.
 Implemented as